 On the homefront: One of the most loving things we can do for our significant other, our family, or for ourselves is to give the gift of nourishment.
 It need not be overly fancy or even time-consuming.
 When made with love, even the humblest of meals is elevated.

 It’s true, I’ve done tests. 😉 Back in our catering days, prepping for weddings, if my heart wasn’t in it, the food reflected this.
-If I was overly anxious or irritated, I could taste this in the food, it would have a bit of an edge.
+If I were overly anxious or irritated, I could taste this in the food; it would have a bit of an edge.
 If I felt tired or sad, the food tasted lifeless.
 Once I even made “angry chicken”, which still makes me chuckle a bit.
 It truly was the angriest tasting thing!

 Whether you decide to go “all-out” this weekend, or keep it simple and sweet, cook from your heart.
-Remember why you love who you love and let yourself feel this for a few minutes.
+Remember why you love, who you love, and let yourself feel this for a few minutes.
 Cook from this place.

-Where ever this finds you, I hope you have a happy Valentine’s Day weekend.
+Wherever this finds you, I hope you have a happy Valentine’s Day weekend.

 xoxo